 When it comes to investing, it’s crucial to diversify your portfolio.
 You don’t want to put all your assets in one stock or fund.
 And even a stock-heavy portfolio that’s mostly in index funds can see a big loss when the market declines.
 That’s why government bonds can be so attractive.
 If you’re looking to buy T-bills or other government securities, using TreasuryDirect is the best way to do it.
 You can easily connect it to your personal bank account.
 Plus, you won’t have to worry about the extra fees and commissions that come with using a broker.

 Tips for Smart Investing

-- Asset allocation is a key element for investors when it comes to balancing the risk of their portfolios.
-Investors with ample disposable income might choose a riskier asset allocation.
-Someone nearing retirement age, however, may want to be more conservative.
-SmartAsset’s asset allocation calculator can help you figure out the allocation that makes the most sense for you.
+- When balancing the risk profile of your investment portfolio, asset allocation is a key factor to pay attention to.
+Investors who have ample disposable income or are years from retirement may decide to opt for a riskier asset allocation.
+On the other hand, someone nearing retirement age may want to be more conservative and focus on safer investments.
+SmartAsset’s asset allocation calculator can help you figure out the arrangement that makes the most sense for you.